regulad/PepperCord/README.md

 You'll still need to configure networking, but this will be different on every Docker environment.

-Under Docker, you should place your config file in `config/config.yml` rather than `config.yml`.

 ### Configuration

-PepperCord uses MongoDB as a data store and YAML for configuration, so you'll need to but your bot's info into `config.yml`.
+PepperCord uses MongoDB as a data store and YAML for configuration, so you'll need to but your bot's info into `config/config.yml`.

 Here is an example: